AndrewBanks10/react-causality-redux/README.md

 That is all there is to it.
 Note that there are no changers, reducers, dispatching, redux connects or mapStateToProps/mapDispatchToProps definitions.
+The buttons are clicked, the counter value is changed in the redux store then CounterForm is rendered with the new value of counter that is set in the props.
+So, the new value is shown to the user.

 ## Benefits of causality-redux